pawpengaga/pawpengaga/README.md

 - Drawing and Illustration
 - Work with Data Structures
 - Planning for microservices architectures
-- Make interactivity with Javascript
+- Interactivity with Javascript
-- Do basic electronics with C and C++
+- Basic electronics with C and C++

 ## Currently 🌟